-Nothing is done with the performance metrics
+Nothing is done with the IT support performance measures

 Here organizations simply churn out reports that don’t, in turn, generate actions.
 It’s just a number generating exercise.
 Instead, it’s vital to actually use the employed metrics – and results – to make decisions, ask more questions, and initiate activities and projects that actually deliver positive results.Are your SLAs simply seen as the adjudicator of performance success?
 Then you need to read these simple suggestions to make your #ITSM and #ITsupport metrics work better for you and your customers.
 Click To Tweet

 What should you do about the above and other IT support metrics issues?

 Here are some simple suggestions to make your ITSM and IT support metrics work better for you and your customers:

 - Be clear about business expectations and desired outcomes.
 Talk to your customers about what’s important to them.
 Then work out what you can measure and improve on.
 It’s the process of engagement that’s most important here because you’ll develop some common objectives and understanding that will allow you to refocus your reporting.
 Remember that the goal here is to find what’s useful to measure that will matter to customers, not to IT.

 - Think in service terms and bundles of metrics.
 Operational metrics on their own are useful but they’re only building blocks for the bigger “bundle” of value-based measurements that will be useful to the customer.